 Both the Local Government Pension Scheme and discretionary benefits liabilities have been assessed by Barnett Waddingham LLP, an independent firm of actuaries.
 Estimates for the Pension Fund are based on the full valuation of the scheme as at 31 March 2019.
-The next actuarial valuation of the Fund was carried out by the Fund's actuary Hyman's Robertson as at 31 March 2022 and will set contribution rates for the period 1 April 2023 to 31 March 2026.
+The next actuarial valuation of the Fund was carried out as at 31 March 2022 and will set contribution rates for the period 1 April 2023 to 31 March 2026.
 The 2022 Triennial valuation has now been signed off and is publicly available.